JamesOkunlade/oppo-api/README.md

 ## Introduction

-This is job listing platforms and saving platforms.
+This is job listing and saving platform.
 The jobs are fetched from Torre.

 Specification summary: